Learning Remote Sensing Object Detection with Single Point Supervision: Experiments

 Semantic response visualization.
 The semantic response prediction contains two potential tasks, including the recognition of objects from background and the discrimination among categories.
 In this part, we validate the effectiveness of the SemPred module on these two tasks, respectively.
 First, we validate the object recognition capability by visualizing the predicted semantic response maps.
 As shown in Fig.~\ref{fig_dsp}, objects of different categories can be well distinguished from background, and the response regions basically fit object shapes.
 Second, we validate the category discrimination capability of the SemPred module by visualizing the variation of masked mean response\footnote{Masked mean response denotes the average value of response map on the groundtruth mask of each object.} on different category layers.
 As shown in Fig.~\ref{fig_dsp2}, each object is only strongly activated on a single category layer.
 These results clearly demonstrate the effectiveness of the SemPred module on recognizing and classifying objects from backgrounds.

 Sparse feature guidance.
 In the SemPred module, the general representations of sparse objects are used to aggregate the extracted features from backbones.
-To validate the sparse feature guidance scheme, we replaced the SemPred module with a vanilla predictor (a Linear layer followed by a Sigmoid function), and developed a variant of PLUG without the guidance of sparse objects.
+To validate the sparse feature guidance scheme, we replaced the SemPred module with a vanilla predictor (a Linear layer followed by a Sigmoid function), and developed a variant (i.e., ``vanilla" in Table~\ref{tbl_sga} ) of PLUG without the guidance of sparse objects.
 As shown in Table~\ref{tbl_sga}, the $\textit{mIoU}$ score is improved from 0.497 to 0.549 when sparse feature guidance is performed, and the \textit{mAP}$_\textit{50}$ value of our PLUG-Det is also improved from 0.356 to 0.423 correspondingly.
-It demonstrates that the proposed sparse feature guidance scheme can improve the quality of generated pseudo boxes, and thus benefits to the downstream detection performance.
-Moreover, we compare the semantic response maps produced by our PLUG and its variant (w/o sparse feature guidance).
-We can draw the following conclusions from Fig.~\ref{fig_sga}:
+It demonstrates that the proposed sparse feature guidance scheme can improve the quality of generated pseudo boxes, and thus benefits to the downstream detection performance. {Moreover, we compare the semantic response maps produced by our PLUG and its variant (vanilla and SemPred).
+We can draw the following conclusions from Fig.~\ref{fig_sga}:}

 \begin{itemize} \item The sparse feature guidance scheme can improve the recognition capability of our PLUG on confusing background.
 As shown in Scene A, the plane (PL) and the boarding bridges are similar in color space.
 With the guidance of sparse features, our PLUG can better distinguish objects from background.